pfheatwole/thesis/source/foil_geometry.rst

 Parametric modeling
 ===================

 ..
-Parameters are how you specify the design.
-Motivate parametric models (as opposed to explicit geometries), define "parametrization", and establish the importance of choosing a good parametrization.
+This section should motivate parametric vs explicit geometries, define "parametrization", and discuss "good" parametrizations.

 * [[To define a geometry, you either specify a set of points explicitly or you specify the parameters of parametric functions that generate the points.]]